Gelsleichter/get_GEDTM30_with_R/README.md

 ### Notes
 - The vsi=TRUE option leverages GDAL's /vsicurl/ to read only the subset (extent area) data from the remote file.
 - /vsicurl/ is a file system handler that allows on-the-fly random reading of files available through HTTP/FTP web protocols, without prior download of the entire file.
 It requires GDAL to be built against libcurl.
 See GDAL documentation [here](https://gdal.org/en/stable/user/virtual_file_systems.html#vsicurl-http-https-ftp-files-random-access)

+### Load in QGIS
+- Get the link of the layer you are interested in [GEDTM30 cog_list](https://github.com/openlandmap/GEDTM30/blob/main/metadata/cog_list.csv)
+- In QGIS: Layer --> Add Layer --> Add Raster Layer --> Choose HTTP(s) protocol --> Paste the link in URI field.
+These instructions are in the page [GEDTM30](https://github.com/openlandmap/GEDTM30/tree/main), more specifically in the [gif](https://github.com/openlandmap/GEDTM30/blob/main/img/open_file_qgis_copy_link.gif).